-If you use a hydrocarbon oil in this pump, you must not use the pump to process oxygen in concentrations greater than 25% in volume.
-If you do, there is a risk of fire or explosion in the oilbox of the pump.
+If a hydrocarbon oil is used in this pump, the pump must not be used to process oxygen in concentrations greater than 25% in volume as there is a risk of fire or explosion in the oil box of the pump.

-We do not recommend that you use the Microvac pumps to pump hazardous substances.
+The use of Microvac[®] pumps to pump hazardous substances is not recommended.